brandur/sorg/content/drafts/denim.md

 ### Chainstitching (#chainstitching)

+!fig src="/assets/denim/union-special.jpg" caption="The famed Union Special sewing machine."

 > Different style of stitching used in premium denim's that creates a more obvious roping effect on the hem than the standard lock stitch.
 It isn't as strong as a lock-stitch, but roping can be desirable for aesthetic value or to emulate early 20th century style production.

+## Union Special (#union-special)

+> However in the 1960’s Japanese denim manufacturers started aquiring these machine.
+In 1989, when Union Special stopped manufacturing them, it created a void in the market place for the ‘classic look’.
+Specialty denim shops in North America began trying to buy them up but the Japanese had effectively beaten them to the punch.

 ## Interesting places (#places)